zq920320/codenvy/docs/_docs/ADMIN.md

 permalink: /docs/admin/
 ---
 # Codenvy Installation and Operation
-denvy makes cloud workspaces for develoment teams.
+ makes cloud workspaces for develoment teams.
 Install, run, and manage Codenvy with Docker.

 ### Quick Start
 With Docker 1.11+ on Windows, Mac, or Linux: